 Brushing and Scissoring the Border Collie – How to Trim a Border Collie

-This video demonstrates how to go about basic grooming of a young Border Collie.
+This video demonstrates how to go about basic grooming of a Border Collie.

 You will learn how to brush in a way to deal with mats.
-The groomer demonstrates use of a stripper knife.
-You could also use the popular pet stripper with wooden handle.
+The groomer demonstrates use of a dog rake as well as a grooming glove.
 This helps to remove a lot of the extra, loose hair, excess fur that has built up over time.

-Then you can see use of curved grooming shears for trimming away excess hair.
+You might also want to use curved grooming shears for trimming away excess hair.

 The Body of your Border Collie